wg-perception/object_recognition_core/doc/source/api/detection.rst

 Python Plasm
 ------------

-Your pipeline has to provide an implementation of the :py:class:`object_recognition.pipelines.DetectionPipeline` class to be fully integrated with object recognition infrastructure:
+Your pipeline has to provide an implementation of the :py:class:`object_recognition_core.pipelines.detection.DetectionPipeline` class to be fully integrated with object recognition infrastructure:

-.. autoclass:: object_recognition.pipelines.DetectionPipeline
+.. autoclass:: object_recognition_core.pipelines.detection.DetectionPipeline
    :members:

 Database Cell